Hard Link & Soft Link

 Conclusion

-3. Changes made to the original file are reflected in all hard links, but soft links remain unaffected by changes to the original file.
+3. All hard links automatically update to reflect changes made to the original file, however soft links are not impacted by changes made to the original file.

-5. Even if the original file is deleted, hard links still access the data, while soft links become broken or inactive if the original file is deleted.
+5. Hard links maintain access to the data even if the original file is removed, however soft links break or stop working if the original file is removed.

 Did you find this article valuable?